RavanH/xml-sitemap-feed/readme.txt

 Upon uninstalling the plugin from the Admin > Plugins page, plugin options and meta data will be cleared from the database.
 See notes in the uninstall.php file.

-On multisite, the uninstall.php *can* loop through all sites in the network to perform the uninstalltion process for each site.
-However, this does not scale for large networks so it *only* does a per-site uninstallation when `define('XMLSF_MULTISITE_UNINSTALL', true);` is explicitly set in wp-config.php.
+On multisite, the uninstall.php loops through all sites in the network to perform the uninstallation process for each site.
+However, on large networks it *only* does this when `define('XMLSF_MULTISITE_UNINSTALL', true);` is explicitly set in wp-config.php.

 == Frequently Asked Questions ==